 Support on hand from excellent character types: Denis Arndt, Chelcie Ross, Wayne Knight, Daniel van Bargen, Stephen Tobolowsky, Jack McGee, James Rebhorn.
 128 minutes.
 Cost: 49,000,000.
 Take, in we’re-shocked!
 America: $117,900,000.
 Post-coital smoke on Planet-Sex: $352,900,000. *

 * Douglas commanded $15,000,000, 32% of the film’s budget.
 Stone, who’d been around for ten years without breaking big (doing good work in Irreconcilable Differences and Total Recall) was paid $500,000.
 In 2006, she fearlessly and unwisely showed up again in Basic Instinct 2 to small boxoffice and horrible reviews.
 She did get payback pay to the tune of $13,500,000, twenty-seven times what she was doled originally, so who laughed all the way to the bank?
 Answer: Catherine Tramell.

-** Cost/benefit probe—-Classic film lore says that in 1934, when Clark Gable went bare chested in It Happened One Night, the nation’s t-shirt business took it on the chin.
-Did a 1992 rush of icepick sales compensate for a downtown in panty purchases?
+** Cost/benefit probe—-classic film lore says that in 1934, when Clark Gable went bare chested in It Happened One Night, the nation’s t-shirt business took it on the chin.
+Did a 1992 rush of icepick sales compensate for a plunge in panty purchases?
 I know that’s the first thing that came to mind when I

 paused watched the interrogation scene.